JetBrains/teamcity-documentation/topics/integrating-teamcity-with-perforce.md

 To see the compatibility matrix for earlier versions, refer to [this page](https://www.jetbrains.com/help/teamcity/2021.1/perforce-helix-core-compatibility.html).

-## Run Builds on Perforce Sources
+## Run Builds on Perforce Helix Core Sources

-To be able to run builds on project sources stored in Perforce Helix Core, you need to perform two steps:
+To be able to run builds on project sources stored in Perforce Helix Core, you need to perform two procedures:
 1. Create a dedicated project in TeamCity:
    1. Go to __Administration | Projects__ and click __Create project__.
       Note that this will add the project right under the _Root project_.
 Alternatively, you can add it under any other existing project.